Colourful antique Chinese silk shawl on a mannequin against a plain background

-Embroidered fabric with colorful floral patterns on a plain background
+Embroidered fabric with colorful floral patterns from an antique Chinese silk shawl

 Close-up of beige fabric with intricate stitching detail